get-salt-AI/SaltAI-Web-Docs/docs/model-import.md

+---
+description: Seamlessly upload models directly from Huggingface or CivitAI, streamlining your development process.
+---

 # Importing Models

 Self service model importing is here!
 You can now seamlessly upload models directly from Huggingface or CivitAI, streamlining your development process.